-\paragraph{Stiffness reduction with SEEDS.} In Figure \ref{fig:stiffness}, we illustrate the impact of different choices of discretization steps, noise schedule and dynamic scaling on SEEDS and stochastic EDM.
-We see that choosing the EDM discretization over the linear one has the overall effect of flattening the pixel trajectories at latest stages of the simulation procedure.
+\paragraph{Stiffness reduction with SEEDS.} In Fig. \ref{fig:stiffness}, we illustrate the impact of different choices of discretization steps, noise schedule and dynamic scaling on SEEDS and stochastic EDM.
+We see that choosing the EDM discretization over the linear one has the effect of flattening the pixel trajectories at latest stages of the simulation procedure.
 Also, choosing the parameters \eqref{edm-coefs} over those in \eqref{vp-coefs} has the effect of greatly changing the distribution variances as the trajectories evolve.
 Notice that all the SEEDS trajectories seem perceptually more stable than those from EDM.
-This fact would be interesting to relate to the \tmtextit{stiffness} of the semi-linear DE describing these trajectories, and to the magnitude of the parameters involved in the noise injection for EDM solver which amplify this phenomenon.
+It would be interesting to relate this to the \tmtextit{stiffness} of the semi-linear DE describing these trajectories, and to the magnitude of the parameters involved in the noise injection for EDM solver amplifying this phenomenon.

 \paragraph{Ablation studies.} As said earlier, our principled use of the Chasles rule to enforce independence only on non-overlapping paths for SEEDS-2/3 ensures that the set of resulting iterations of our solvers satisfy the Markov property, is new and is the central key of success of SEEDS.
 To highlight this, we conduct an ablation study on how 4 different combinations of the noise components $\Av$ and $\Bv$ in Algorithms \ref{alg:SERK-solver-2} and \ref{alg:SERK-solver-3} have an impact on the sampling quality of SEEDS.